 Are PODS™ crystals transparent?

 PODS™ are crystalline and will refract light.
-A large number of PODS™ crystals may interfere with the generation of images using imaging techniques such as phase-contrast.
+A large number of PODS™ crystals may interfere with the generation of images using imaging techniques such as phase-contrast and may also interfere with any assay that utilizes measurement of optical density.

 Can PODS™ crystals have a physical impact on cell behavior?

-Physical features on a culture surface may impact the behavior of certain cells although we have not observed any noticeable effects in the cultures we have tested.
+Physical features on a culture surface may impact the behavior of certain cells particularly at high densities.
 If PODS™ crystal topology is a concern, PODS™ crystals may be incorporated into a hydrogel surface coating.
 Custom made Matrigen™ Softwell plates (flat hydrogels of defined elasticity) containing PODS™ crystals are available from Cell Guidance Systems.

 Do PODS™ proteins have important post-translational modifications?

 PODS™ crystals are made in insect cells.
-PODS™ cargo proteins, therefore, contain most of the post-translational modifications that are found in mammalian cells.
-For example, PODS™ Wnt-3a, which requires palmitoylation and glycosylation for biological activity, is functional.
+PODS™ active proteins, therefore, contain most of the post-translational modifications that are found in mammalian cells.
+For example, PODS™ Wnt-3a, which requires palmitoylation and glycosylation for biological activity, has been shown to be functional.

 Are PODS™ crystals immunogenic?